Joan Miró: Styles and development

 In Paris, under the influence of poets and writers, he developed his unique style: organic forms and flattened picture planes drawn with a sharp line.
 Generally thought of as a Surrealist because of his interest in automatism and the use of sexual symbols (for example, ovoids with wavy lines emanating from them), Miró's style was influenced in varying degrees by Surrealism and Dada, yet he rejected membership in any artistic movement in the interwar European years.
 André Breton described him as "the most Surrealist of us all."
 Miró confessed to creating one of his most famous works, Harlequin's Carnival, under similar circumstances:

 How did I think up my drawings and my ideas for painting?
 Well I'd come home to my Paris studio in Rue Blomet at night, I'd go to bed, and sometimes I hadn't any supper.
 I saw things, and I jotted them down in a notebook.
 I saw shapes on the ceiling...

 Miró's surrealist origins evolved out of "repression" much like all Spanish surrealist and magic realist work, especially because of his Catalan ethnicity, which was subject to special persecution by the Franco regime.
-Also, Joan Miró was well aware of Haitian Voodoo art and Cuban Santería religion through his travels before going into exile.
-This led to his signature style of art making.
+He drew on Catalan folk art such as siurells, which he claimed to "observe constantly."
+Also, Joan Miró was influenced by Haitian Vodou art and Cuban Santería religion, which he encountered while he was in exile in the Caribbean.
+These movements shaped his own style of painting.